 Mean score of companies in the Other Non-Ferrous Metal Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Furukawa Co. reported total carbon emissions of approximately 4,693,000 kg CO2e, with Scope 1 emissions at about 147,000 kg CO2e, Scope 2 emissions at approximately 346,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 4,200,000 kg CO2e.
-Notably, the largest components of Scope 3 emissions included purchased goods and services (about 1,820,000 kg CO2e) and the use of sold products (approximately 675,053,000 kg CO2e).
-Furukawa Co. has set ambitious climate commitments, aiming to reduce Scope 1 and Scope 2 emissions by 25% compared to fiscal year 2023 by 2030, in alignment with the Paris Agreement and Japanese government targets.
+In 2023, Furukawa Co., headquartered in Japan, reported total carbon emissions of approximately 686,426,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 97% of the total.
+Specifically, Scope 1 emissions were about 6,766,000 kg CO2e, and Scope 2 emissions were approximately 19,271,000 kg CO2e.
+The combined total for Scope 1 and 2 emissions was around 26,037,000 kg CO2e.
+Furukawa Co. has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 25% compared to fiscal 2023 levels by 2030, in alignment with the Paris Agreement and Japanese government targets.
 Additionally, the company is committed to achieving carbon neutrality by 2050.
-In the near term, Furukawa plans to reduce greenhouse gas emissions by 46% (relative to FY2013 levels) by 2030 for both Scope 1 and Scope 2 emissions.
-The emissions data is not cascaded from any parent company, indicating that Furukawa Co. is independently reporting its emissions and climate initiatives.
+In the near term, Furukawa plans to reduce greenhouse gas emissions by 46% from 2013 levels by 2030 for both Scope 1 and Scope 2 emissions.
+The company's emissions data reflects a proactive approach to climate action, with a focus on substantial reductions in greenhouse gas emissions across its operations.

 Access structured emissions data, company-specific emission factors, and source documents